 Candi Henry advises municipal agencies, companies, and individuals on a wide range of business, employment, and contract matters.
 Her litigation practice focuses on handling appeals.
-In both 2014 and 2015, she was selected for inclusion on the Super Lawyers Mid-South “Rising Star” List.
+She has been selected for inclusion on the Super Lawyers Mid-South “Rising Star” List on four occasions.

 In-demand as an author and speaker, she has presented Continuing Legal Education seminars for organizations such as the Tennessee Attorney’s Memo, the Tennessee Association of Construction Counsel, and Belmont University College of Law.
 She served for more than seven years as Associate Editor of the Tennessee Tort Law Letter, a monthly publication providing case summaries and analysis to attorneys across the state.
 She has also served as Assistant Editor of the Tennessee Appellate Practice Handbook and as an Assistant Editor of the Tennessee Practice Series.
 After law school, Candi served for over two years as a judicial law clerk to the Honorable William C. Koch, Jr., clerking for Justice Koch on both the Tennessee Court of Appeals and the Tennessee Supreme Court.
 This position provided her with an in-depth exposure to appellate litigation practice in the state—an invaluable experience that she draws upon in her diverse practice.

 Growing up in Cookeville, Tennessee, she developed an interest in government and the law very early.
 At the age of fourteen, she enrolled at Tennessee Technological University to study state and local politics.
 She received her A.B. in Government cum laude from Harvard University, where she also took advantage of Harvard’s affiliation with the American Repertory Theatre to study acting and directing.